qkqpttgf/OneManager-php/readme.md

 How to Install:
 > ~~Click the button [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/qkqpttgf/OneManager-php) to Deploy a new app~~(`"We couldn't deploy your app because the source code violates the Salesforce Acceptable Use and External-Facing Services Policy."`)
-> Fork this project, create an heroku app, then turn to Deploy tab, deploy via connect to your github fork.
+> Fork this project, create a heroku app, then turn to Deploy tab, deploy via connect to your github fork.

 # Deploy to Glitch